krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 ### Big WebService response

-**Humongous allocation**: One application fetched "product catalog" from other application through WebService.
+**Humongous allocation**: One application fetched "product catalog" from another application through WebService.
 That created a huge byte[] (around 100MB) to fetch data from the network.

 **Fix**: Both applications were changed to give possibility to fetch "product catalog" in chunks.